-Horror Express is a 1972 British-Spanish science fiction horror film directed by Eugenio Martin (A Candle for the Devil; Supernatural), produced by Bernard Gordon and written by Arnaud d’Usseau and Julian Zimet (Psychomania).
+Horror Express is a 1972 British-Spanish science fiction horror film directed by Eugenio Martin (Supernatural; A Candle for the Devil; The Fourth Victim), produced by Bernard Gordon and written by Arnaud d’Usseau and Julian Zimet (Psychomania).
+Like both versions of The Thing, the plot is based on John W. Campbell, Jr.’s 1938 novella Who Goes There?
 The Spanish title is Pánico en el Transiberiano “Panic on the Trans-Siberian Express”

 In order to cash in on the early ’80s horror movie boom, the film was re-released in the US by New Century Pictures as The Possessor.